puppetlabs-toy-chest/puppetlabs-azure/README.md

 To successfully enable `Premium_LRS`, you **must** select a premium-capable VM size such as `Standard_DS1_v2`.
 Regular HDD backed VMs can be created by using `Standard_LRS`.

 #### Boot/guest diagnostics
 The Azure portal provides switches to enable _boot_diagnostics_ and _guest diagnostics_.
-Both of which require access to a storage account to dump the diagnostic data.
+Both switches require access to a storage account to dump the diagnostic data.

-The switch which behaves differenly depending what was activated:
+The switch behaves differently depending what is activated:
 * Boot diagnostics - Configures the VM `diagnosticsProfile` setting to write out boot diagnostics .
-Enabled manually via the portal if required.
+If required, manually enable using the portal.
 Since boot diagnostics only apply at boot time, their most useful for interactive debugging when a VM is having a problems booting.
 If required, boot diagnostics can be enabled through the Azure portal.
 * Guest diagnostics - Configures an extension to capture live diagnostic output.
 This needs to be _different_ depending on the selected guest OS and is enabled by supplying the appropriate data to the `extensions` parameter.

 #### Managed Disks
-Azure's _managed disks_ feature removes the requirement to associate a storage account with each Azure VM, removing one of the fundamental limitations of the platform.
-To use managed disks with `azure_vm`, set the `manged_disks` parameter to true:
+Azure's _managed disks_ feature removes the requirement to associate a storage account with each Azure VM.
+To use managed disks with `azure_vm`, set the `managed_disks` parameter to true:

 ```puppet
 azure_vm { 'managed-disks-example':